RotemArdani/CollaborativeCodeEditor/README.md

 ## Overview

-This project is a real-time collaborative code editor designed for mentors and students to interact seamlessly.
+Hi (: this project is a real-time collaborative code editor designed for mentors and students to interact seamlessly.
 The system allows a single mentor to oversee the code edits of multiple students, with strict role-based permissions and real-time synchronization.

+## Future Optimizations
+if had more free time I would:
+- Persist mentor role across sessions using a database or localStorage.

+- Enhance UI interactivity for a smoother user experience.

+- Auto-redirect users to an available room instead of the lobby.

 ## Technologies Used

 ### Frontend:
+Netlify - deployment

 React – Component-based UI development